-Anal gland disease is a common problem that affects dogs of any age, breed, or sex.
+Anal gland disease in dogs is a common problem that affects any age, breed, or sex.
 If caught early, it can be quick and simple to treat.

 All dogs have two small sacs on the inside of the anus called the anal glands.
 Their normal function is to release a few drops of liquid into the stools to give them a distinctive smell.
 This is most likely a way to mark their territory.

 What is anal gland disease in dogs?

 The most common problem is when the glands fill up with a thin, brown secretion.
 If this happens, they need emptying.
 Your local vet can do this (usually without sedation), and the symptoms should resolve.

 Occasionally, we also see anal gland infections, impactions, and abscesses.

 - Infections and impactions are sometimes found when emptying the glands.
 The discharge is different in colour and thickness.

 - Abscesses often appear as a painful red swelling on the side of the anus.
 They may burst and produce a yellowish-green or bloody discharge.